DIVORCE IN HAWAII

 various other expenses and costs

-Fees refers to the charge for an attorney’s work on a case.
+Fees refers to the charge for a lawyer’s work on a case.
 The fees in an uncontested divorce will almost always be less than that in a contested divorce, as it basically involves the preparation of divorce forms, and no hearings.
 As uncontested divorces are fairly simple matters, they can be relatively quick and inexpensive compared to a contested divorce.
-Attorneys will often charge a flat or fixed fee for an uncontested divorce.
-The attorney time and expense involved in a contested divorce varies greatly, depending on the number of issues in which the parties disagree, as well as how far apart the parties are in their disagreement.
-Generally, attorneys will charge for contested divorces at an hourly rate.
-In connection with an hourly charge, attorneys will usually request a deposit or retainer from the client.
-The attorney will then draw their hourly charges from that retainer.
+Lawyers will often charge a flat or fixed fee for an uncontested divorce.
+The lawyer time and expense involved in a contested divorce varies greatly, depending on the number of issues in which the parties disagree, as well as how far apart the parties are in their disagreement.
+Generally, lawyers will charge for contested divorces at an hourly rate.
+In connection with an hourly charge, lawyers will usually request a deposit or retainer from the client.
+The lawyer will then draw their hourly charges from that retainer.

 WHERE DO I START?